ethz-asl/voxgraph/README.md

 ```

 ## Run
-##### Demo
+#### Demo
-We provide a demo dataset [here](http://robotics.ethz.ch/~asl-datasets/2020_voxgraph_arche/arche_flight1_2ms_indoor-outdoor-figure-8.zip), which features a hexacopter flying through an indoor-outdoor search and rescue training site.
+We provide a demo dataset [here](http://robotics.ethz.ch/~asl-datasets/2020_voxgraph_arche), which features a hexacopter flying through an indoor-outdoor search and rescue training site.
 The rosbag includes the robot's visual, inertial and LiDAR sensor data, and the GPS RTK measurements used for the evaluations in the paper.

-Running this example requires a couple more packages than the basic install for performing lidar undistortion.
-These are clone and build these using:
+Running this example requires a couple more packages than the basic install, for performing lidar undistortion.
+Clone and build these using:
 ```shell script
 cd ~/catkin_ws/src/
 wstool merge ./voxgraph/arche_ssh.rosinstall